John McCarthy

 Founding AI

 McCarthy is central to the origin story of artificial intelligence as a field.
 While at Dartmouth, he worked with Marvin Minsky, Nathaniel Rochester, and Claude Shannon on the proposal for the 1956 Dartmouth workshop.
-In McCarthy's later account, the August 1955 proposal was the source of the term artificial intelligence.
+In McCarthy's later account, the August 1955 proposal was the source of the term artificial intelligence; the proposal itself asked for a summer study of artificial intelligence at Dartmouth College in 1956.

 The workshop did not produce the hoped-for immediate breakthrough toward human-level intelligence.
 Its lasting effect was different: it framed artificial intelligence as a scientific branch with its own agenda, community, language, and institutional gravity.
 That act of naming mattered.
 It made a loose set of problems into a field that could attract researchers, funding, laboratories, textbooks, and public expectation.